Chapter 3 - Graduate Student Financial Support

 Fellowships Associated with Federal Training Grants: Various federal agencies have grant programs for funding graduate student participation in research.

 3.2 - Graduate Assistantships

 A graduate assistant (GA) performs duties that contribute significantly to their graduate education.
-Students holding assistantships are considered to be in training, and the graduate assistantship is a form of student aid that combines training with income.
-The standard appointment is 1/2-time and the official university guideline suggests 20 hours per week should be spent on assistantship duties, but this expectation varies depending on the nature of the assistantship.
-Three types of graduate assistantships are available.
-These are research, teaching, and administrative.
-Students hired to teach or to perform research that is part of their educational program should be hired as graduate assistants, not as hourly employees, unless those duties do not involve ISU facilities or faculty supervision.
+Students holding assistantships are considered to be in training, and the graduate assistantship is a form of student aid that combines training with a stipend.
+The standard appointment is half time, and the university guideline suggests 20 hours per week should be spent on half-time assistantship duties, but this expectation varies depending on the nature of the assistantship.
+Three types of GAs are available, teaching, research, and administrative.
+Students who will teach, perform research, or carry out administrative duties as part of their educational program should be appointed as GAs.

-Generally, only students with full or provisional admission status are eligible to hold graduate assistantships.
-Only degree-seeking students (Ph.D. and master’s degrees) may be appointed to a graduate assistantship.
-An assistantship awarded to a graduate student on restricted admission status or on probation must be approved by the Dean of the Graduate College term-by-term (each semester or each summer session).
-The graduate assistant on restricted admission status or on probation will be assessed full resident tuition but will not receive a Graduate tuition scholarship.
-The Graduate College requires that graduate assistants register for a minimum of one credit each term that they hold an appointment.
+Only degree-seeking students (doctoral and master’s degrees) may be appointed to a GA.
+An assistantship awarded to a graduate student on probation must be approved by the Dean of the Graduate College term-by-term (each semester or each summer session).
+The GA on probation will be assessed full resident tuition but will not receive a graduate tuition scholarship without special approval.
+The Graduate College requires that GAs register for a minimum of one credit each term they are appointed.

 3.2.1 Types of Assistantships